wilsonz8427/apcsa-freedom-project/entries/entry02.md

 <br>

 #### Introduction
-From the last blog entry, I have research more about home security and how some people prevent robbery through more complex locks and security cameras.
-I was thinking about the possiblity of training an artifical intellienge to detect suspicious people through the secuirty cameras or be able to detect lock picking.
-I was also thinking about a way to preent poeple from opening their door to strangers.
+From the last blog entry, I have researched more about home security and how some people prevent robbery through more complex locks and security cameras.
+I was thinking about the possibility of training an artificial intelligence to detect suspicious people through the security cameras or be able to detect lock picking.
+I was also thinking about a way to prevent people from opening their door to strangers.
 Is it possible to use camera to detect certain keywords from the package that would match a certain information?

 __Interesting Articles__